-After the grief and strain of the past eleven months, many of us are feeling anxious or low or suffering from low energy and we could all do with an energy boost and a few strategies to banish brain fog and to help get our mood mojo back.
+Many of us are feeling anxious, low or suffering from tiredness and we could all do with an energy boost and a few strategies to banish brain fog and to help get our mood mojo back.

 Does that sound like a plan?